Indonesia’s Omnibus Law: The New Unemployment Benefit Program

 - Employers who fail to register their employees to the program have to pay cash compensation to the employee as a lump sum.

 In our fifth article on Indonesia’s Omnibus Law, we examine Government Regulation 37 of 2021 (GR 37/2021) on the new unemployment benefit program (Job Loss Security program (JLS) — the first of its kind in the country.
-This implementing regulation has been

 The JLS scheme does not however, provide universal coverage as only employees who are already registered with the Workers Social Security program will be eligible.
 It is the task of employers to enroll any new employees into the program.